samirm00/favorite-word/README.md

 # Favorite word

-> A simple program allows the user to enter his favorite word , and displays it , or remove it.In addition it allows the user to reverse , remove vowels or consonants , repeat characters or his favorite word number of times.
+> A simple program allows the user to enter his favorite word , and displays it , or removes it.In addition it allows the user to reverse , remove vowels or consonants , repeat word or characters of his favorite word number of times.

 ## Table of contents
 * [General info](#general-info)